neuromodulationlab/SharedData/README.md

 # Shared Data and Code
-The links to the data and frozen code deposited to the official repositories by the Precision Neuromodulation (PN) Lab.
+The links to the data and frozen code deposited to the official repositories by the *Precision Neuromodulation (PN) Lab*.

 3) Dataset and code for the meta-modelling of transcranial brain stimulation in human population.
 Includes 100 preprocessed, quality-assured, realistic human head models with variable plausible condactivites and code for meta-analysis with SimNIBS.
 **Wischnewski M, Berger TA, Opitz A, Alekseichuk I (2024).
 Causal functional maps of brain rhythms in working memory.
 PNAS 121(14)**
 **Berger TA, Wischnewski M, Opitz A, Alekseichuk I (2025).
 Human head models and populational framework for simulating brain stimulations.
 Scientific Data 12**

 PNAS paper results: https://zenodo.org/records/10651639 Models #1: https://zenodo.org/records/13259679
 Models #2: https://zenodo.org/records/13259747